Alaska oil tax cut opponents make final referendum push

 DETERMINING “MAXIMUM PUBLIC BENEFIT”

-Referendum supporters are backed by former state Senator Vic Fischer, one of two surviving authors of the state constitution, and Bella Hammond, widow of 1970s-era Governor Jay Hammond, who was one of the creators of the state’s Permanent Fund.
+Referendum supporters are backed by former state Senator Vic Fischer, one of two surviving authors of the state constitution, and Bella Hammond, widow of 1970s-era Governor Jay Hammond.

-The beloved fund, which now holds $45 billion and provides annual dividends to residents, has not escaped the tax debate.

-The fund was created as a savings account meant to sustain the state after most of the oil ran out.
-There will no direct impact on the fund from the tax cut but there are fears the state might have to draw on it one day because the near-term fiscal impact of the cut means Alaska will run its first deficit since 2005.
+The near-term fiscal impact of the tax cut means Alaska will run its first deficit since 2005.

 The tax rewrite will cause $4.5 billion in lost revenue over five years, referendum backers say.
 Parnell’s own worst-case estimates correspond with that, depending on oil prices, but he argues the state can afford to wait for the new production.